Last Update: September 2023

 ☐ Name of staff member (s) who may provide support as required

 Report card expectations will vary depending on the nature of your LTO.
-If you are concerned that you are being asked to do an inappropriate amount of report cards work, please contact your Local President.
+If you are concerned that you are being asked to do an inappropriate amount of report card work, please contact your Local President.
 The person responsible for writing report cards is the person in the job at the time of the report card writing PA Day.
 It is understood that at the end of an LTO, responsibility for the report cards also comes to an end, and a tidy collection of notes and marks will be left for the incoming teacher to assist that person with completing those tasks on the PA Day.
 If your LTO starts at report card writing time you are expected to write the report cards, based on data left by the absent teacher.

 12.08.01 In the case of a member on a long-term assignment of one full year, the member will be granted one (1) day of preparation time.
-Members on LTOs that are less than a year in duration will be granted one full day prep time prorated to the proportion of the year taught.
+Members on LTOs that are less than a year in duration will be granted one full day of prep time prorated to the proportion of the year taught.
 The timing of the days of preparation time shall be at the discretion of the Member limited only by the availability of occasional teachers.
 These days shall be used for assessment, reporting and curriculum planning and staff development.

 12.09 In the event that the assignment of the Long-Term Occasional Teacher is to be terminated prior to the originally scheduled termination date, the Long-Term Occasional Teacher will be given five (5) teaching days’ notice.
 A gradual return to work for the absent teacher will satisfy the termination notice.